 Swanendele Inn was constructed in traditional Southern Maryland style, with wraparound porches and waterfront views from every window.
-Notwithstanding the “times gone by” charm of the Inn, it features the latest in water and energy-saving features, such as geo-thermal heating and AC, triple-pane windows and energy-star appliances.
+Notwithstanding the “times gone by” charm of the Inn, it features the latest in water and energy-saving features, such as geothermal heating and AC, triple-pane windows, and energy-star appliances.
 Millions of fresh, delicious oysters are grown and harvested in our riparian waters.
-The suite and every room afford natural stone, thermostat-controlled fireplaces, ceiling fans, white oak floors and marble/granite baths.
-The Suite and the largest room offer Jacuzzi tubs for two with a define view of the water and sunset – each with built-in Champagne sink.
+The suite and every room afford natural stone, thermostat-controlled fireplaces, ceiling fans, white oak floors, and marble/granite baths.
+The Suite and the largest room offer Jacuzzi tubs for two with a defined view of the water and sunset – each with a built-in Champagne sink.
 The house is furnished with the owner’s eclectic collection of artwork and antiques gathered from all over the world.

 The name “Swanendele” is as cosmopolitan and rooted in history as the team at the Swanendele Inn.
 Swanendele is derived from the Dutch word for “valley of swans.”
 The owners chose the name because of the pair of nesting swans residing on the property in 2001, but also because of the property’s historic links to the ill-fated Dutch colony of “Zwaanendael,” centered in the area of Lewes, Delaware but extending north through New Jersey to “New Netherlands” and “New Amsterdam” – now New York State and City.